 Some signs in Saturn may cause major disruptions or contradictions, like a Sagittarius Saturn.
 Sagittarius is known as the risk taker of the zodiac.

 Saturn isn't about creativity or spontaneity.
 It's about picking the most practical option.
-The planet is about making slow and steady moves and having a long term vision.
+The planet is about making slow and steady moves and having a long-term vision.

 Saturn rewards those who study and practice.
 The planet punishes those who go astray and can't focus.
-You shouldn't rely only on luck, but what you have carefully developed.
+You shouldn't rely only on luck, but on what you have carefully developed.

 Saturn's influence can also make people stingy and selfish.
 This planet is about self-preservation, which can make for cunning qualities.
 Sometimes Capricorns are considered the Slytherins of the earth signs.

 The planet also depicts the obstacles we face in life: enmity, disappointments, setbacks, anguish.
-The planet is in conjunction to your gifts and perks.
+The planet is in conjunction with your gifts and perks.
 Whatever we have in abundance or as a bonus in our lives, there is a direct and opposite curse to it.
 Saturn puts the light on what you neglect.

 The planet, in the worst cases, causes stress.
 It can inspire self-doubt to the point of depression.
 The influence of Saturn might seem daunting, but don't worry.
 Add good self-care into your life, add structure that supports you, and don't get into self-sabotage.

 When Saturn is in harmony with the other planets in your chart, the planet can become your most powerful ally.
 It will help you to overcome trials and tribulations.
 You'll find inner strength, and you'll grow your faith.

 Part of the reason Saturn starts getting upset is because you are off track.
 The planet will force you to take a timeout to think about what really makes you shine.
 Saturn forces you to let go of the pieces that are holding you back.